SaifEKhaled/LondonBikeAnalyticsForecasting/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## Contact
-For any queries or suggestions, please reach out to [Your Contact Information]
+For any queries or suggestions, please reach out to [saifkhaledd1511@gmail.com]

 ## Acknowledgments
 - London Bike Sharing Dataset